MilesCranmer/PySR/docs/operators.md

 ## Pre-defined

-All Base julia operators that take 1 or 2 float32 as input, and output a float32 as output, are available.
+All Base julia operators that take 1 or 2 scalars as input, and output a scalar as output, are available.
 A selection of these and other valid operators are stated below.

 **Binary**